This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We really enjoyed touring Cockatoo Island.
 Kalyra had a ball running in and out of the ruins of the guard house with her cousin, and dancing in the old mess hall.

-There is a barbeque area provided, and clean shower amenities and a large grassy area perfect for picnics and enjoying the views as you have breakfast or dinner under the stars.
+There is a barbeque area provided, a vending machine, clean hot showers, and a large grassy area perfect for picnics and beers as you have dinner while the sun goes down.

 Cockatoo Island would be one of the best attractions in Sydney.
 It is the perfect way to spend the day.